timothy-spencer/gcp-appengine-template/README.md

 of the app in a db.
 This may change, but for now, you must use the netcoreapp2.1 framework for applications deployed into App Engine.

-To test locally, `cd dotnet-example && dotnet run`.
+To test locally, `cd dotnet-example && dotnet ef database update && dotnet run`.
-You will have to get a database running on your local machine and configure the app to use it in `dotnet-example/appsettings.json`.
+This will operate on a local `blogging.db` sqlite db.

 Java Spring Boot / App Engine
 =============================